microsoft/botframework/README.md

 |<img src="https://raw.githubusercontent.com/Microsoft/AI/4.4/docs/media/powerbi-conversationanalytics-luisintents.png" width="1250">| [**Analytics.**](https://github.com/Microsoft/AI/blob/master/docs/readme.md#analytics) Gain key insights into your bot’s health and behavior with the Bot Framework Analytics solutions, which includes: sample Application Insights queries, and Power BI dashboards to understand the full breadth of your bot’s conversations with users.|

 ## Azure Bot Service
 Azure Bot Service enables you to host intelligent, enterprise-grade bots with complete ownership and control of your data.
-Developers can register and connect their bots to users on Skype, Microsoft Teams, Cortana, Web Chat, and more.
-[Azure][27]  |  [docs][28] | [connect to channels][29]
+Developers can register and connect their bots to users on Skype, Microsoft Teams, Cortana, Web Chat, and more. [[Docs][28]]

-* **Direct Line JS Client**: If you want to use the Direct Line channel in Azure Bot Service and are not using the WebChat client, the Direct Line JS client can be used in your custom application.
-[Github][30]
+* **Direct Line JS Client**: If you want to use the Direct Line channel in Azure Bot Service and are not using the WebChat client, the Direct Line JS client can be used in your custom application. [[Readme][30]]

 <a name="ABS-whats-new"></a>